surahman/FTeX/SQL/README.md

 * Golang [`decimal.Decimal`](https://pkg.go.dev/github.com/shopspring/decimal) data type will be used.
 * [Half-to-Even/Bankers’ Rounding](https://en.wikipedia.org/wiki/Rounding#Rounding_half_to_even).
 * Fiat assets will be stored with two decimal places.
-* Cypto assets will be stored with TBD decimal places.
+* Crypto assets will be stored with TBD decimal places.

 The PostgresSQL `Money` and `Decimal` types are synonyms for `Numeric`.
 Numbers associated with assets will be captured as close to their origin as possible and converted to `decimal.Decimal` with Half-to-Even rounding to the required decimal places.

-There is unfortunately no builtin method for Half-to-Even rounding as of PostgreSQL 14.
+There is unfortunately no builtin method for Half-to-Even rounding as of PostgresSQL 14.
 As such, a User Defined Function (UDF) will be deployed.
 Arithmetic rounding can lead to errors that can snowball to significant numbers over many calculations.
 Please see [this article](https://www.eetimes.com/an-introduction-to-different-rounding-algorithms/) on rounding methods in the EETimes.
 This UDF will be used on all functions that store financial values on the database side as a secondary safeguard.
 This is